DanLeEpicMan/UpdatedMonolithSolver/README.md

 4a: Start a game and take a screenshot of the board.
 Pause the game by opening the controls (F3 on QWERTY layout).
 You can use Windows Key+Shift+S to quickly open the snippet tool.
 Make sure you can save this screenshot somewhere because you will need to access it.
 What I did was paste the screenshot in the DMs of a bot on Discord and expanded the image within Discord.

-4b: In File Explorer, go into the folder called "boards" (located in the main file) and open Notepad (you can use the search bar at the bottom left to find Notepad).
-You should see 5 files titled "exampleNumber".
+4b: In File Explorer, go into the folder called "boards" (located within the main file).
+You should see 5 files titled "example" and then a number after it.
+Then open Notepad (you can use the search bar in the bottom left corner to find Notepad)

 4c: Recreate the board in Notepad.
 This is easier to explain in pictures so refer to the following images: